The hidden structure of innovation networks: Materials and methods

-More specifically, we compute the cluster-specific average degree and degree standard deviation as well as the ratio between intra-cluster and inter-cluster connectivity, in symbols, IC/EC.
-While the first two quantities measure the average intensity of collaborations and the extent to which they are (un)evenly distributed across a cluster members, the IC/EC ratio is defined as the number of intra-cluster edges divided by the number of inter-cluster edges, thus capturing how sharply clusters are separated from the rest of the network: in words, high (low) values indicate communities less (more) integrated with the rest of the network.\\
+More specifically, we compute the cluster-specific average degree and degree standard deviation as well as the ratio between intra-cluster and inter-cluster connectivity (in symbols, IC/EC): while the first two quantities measure the average intensity of collaborations and the extent to which they are (un)evenly distributed across a cluster members, the IC/EC ratio is defined as the number of intra-cluster edges divided by the number of inter-cluster edges, thus capturing how sharply clusters are separated from the rest of the network: in words, high (low) values indicate less (more) integrated communities with the rest of the network.\\

-\emph{Inventor-level.} At the level of inventors, we assess the diversity of each cluster along two, complementary dimensions: \emph{i)} the degree of \emph{organizational diversity}, measured by the number of distinct patent owners within each cluster, $D_{\mathrm{own}}^{(r)}$, and distinguishing \emph{single-company} clusters ($D_{\mathrm{own}}^{(r)}=1$) from \textit{multi-company} ones ($D_{\mathrm{own}}^{(r)}>1$); \emph{ii)} the degree of \emph{technological diversity}, measured through the Shannon entropy of IPC codes~\cite{shannon1948mathematical}.
+\textit{Inventor-level.} At the level of inventors, we assess the diversity of each cluster along two, complementary dimensions: \textit{i)} the degree of \textit{organizational diversity}, measured by the number of distinct patent owners within each cluster, $D_{\text{own}}^{(r)}$, and distinguishing \textit{single-company} clusters ($D_{\text{own}}^{(r)}=1$) from \textit{multi-company} ones ($D_{\text{own}}^{(r)}>1$); \textit{ii)} the degree of \textit{technological diversity}, measured through the normalized Shannon entropy of IPC codes at the most granular level of classification, namely main groups~\cite{shannon1948mathematical}.
 For each cluster $r$, let $p_c^{(r)}$ denote the share of patents classified under IPC code $c$; the entropy is, then, defined as

-Shannon entropy is particularly suitable in this context since it does not simply count the number of distinct IPC classes - which would only reflect variety - but also captures how evenly patents are distributed across those classes~\cite{zhang2017entropy}.
+where $N_\text{sector}$ is the total number of patents within a specific domain: Shannon entropy is particularly suitable in this context as it does not simply count the number of distinct IPC classes - which would only reflect variety - but also captures how evenly patents are distributed across those classes~\cite{zhang2017entropy}.
 It, therefore, increases when a cluster covers multiple technological domains with comparable intensity and decreases when patents are concentrated within a few IPC categories; besides, it represents a scale-independent measure of diversity that can be employed to carry out consistent comparisons across sectors and models.
 The combined use of the indicators above reveals whether a given cluster can be deemed as (primarily) representing intra-firm specialization, inter-firm collaborations, or multi-firm technological integration.\\